conflabs/wcia-analytes-tool/README.md

 Clone the [https://github.com/conflabs/wcia-analytes.git](https://github.com/conflabs/wcia-analytes.git) repository and copy its `json/` folder to this repository's `storage/` folder (i.e., `storage/json`).

+3. Load the storage area with the WCIA assays json files.
+Clone the [https://github.com/conflabs/wcia-assays.git](https://github.com/conflabs/wcia-assays.git) repository and copy its `json/` folder to this repository's `storage/json-assays` folder.

-3. From the CLI, run `php makeOpenTHCResource.php` to create the OpenTHC Json Resource.
+4. From the CLI, run `php makeOpenTHCLabMetricsResource.php` to create the OpenTHC Lab Metric Json Resource.
    It is saved to the storage dir.

+5. From the CLI, run `php makeOpenTHCLabMetricTypesResource.php` to create the OpenTHC Lab Metric Types Json Resource.
+   It is saved to the storage dir.

 ----------------------------------------

 ## Find Missing OpenTHC Lab Metrics

-From the CLI, run `php makeNotInWciaList.php` to create a list of OpenTHC lab metrics that are not in the WCIA list.
+From the CLI, run `php makeAnalytesNotInWciaList.php` to create a list of OpenTHC lab metrics that are not in the WCIA list.

 ## Convert Missing OpenTHC Lab Metrics to WCIA Analytes